 Michael Mau is a writer, teacher, father, runner, actor, tinkerer, artist, craftsman, and snappy dresser.

 Michael’s short fiction has appeared in Black Warrior Review, Portland Review, Fifth Wednesday, Mount Hope, Firewords Quarterly, Punchnel’s, Ferocious Quarterly, and other places.
 “An Open Letter to America From a Public School Teacher,” originally published in McSweeney’s, received national attention when it was picked up by several news outlets.
 His story “Little Bird” was selected by Lily Hoang as the winner of the Black Warrior Review Fiction Contest.
 His story “Best Launderette” was selected by guest editor Pam Houston for Fifth Wednesday Journal.
 Michael was a finalist for the 2017 Disquiet Prize.
-He is currently searching for the best agent for his novel.

 Michael received his MFA from the Bluegrass Writers Studio at EKU.